cathalacamille/WHITE-Net/README.md

 Ensure your data is preprocessed with skull stripping before using YourProjectName.
 You can use tools like FSL's BET or SPM unified segmentation (keeping tissue probability maps c1 c2 and c3 of the GM, WM and cerebro-spinal fluid (CSF)) to perform this step on your FLAIR and optional T1w images.

+Data should be in nifti format.

 ## USAGE